PC Engine mini

 Only one set of games is displayed at a time, with different menu designs and music for each set.
 The user can choose between "PC Engine games" and "TurboGrafx-16 games" by selecting the console logo in the bottom-right corner of the menu.
 The design of the PC Engine menu can be changed between a PC Engine theme or a PC Engine CoreGrafx theme (the latter is the default setting for the Core Grafx mini).
 The user may also choose to have PC Engine-kuns walk around in the background for both PC Engine and TurboGrafx-16 menus.
 When a game is selected, an animation of the game's HuCard being inserted, or in the case of CD-ROM² games the game's respective System Card and a CD-ROM² system, is displayed.

 The settings menu gives the user the ability to alter the display in various ways.
 Games can be displayed in a 4:3 aspect ratio, a square pixel aspect ratio, or can fill the entire screen, along with an optional CRT filter that blurs the image and displays scanlines.
 The user may also choose to display games as if they were being played on a PC Engine GT or TurboExpress, simulating the systems' screen artefacts.
 When playing in a 4:3 or square pixel ratio, the user can choose to have one of three wallpapers displayed around the game screen to fill the blank space.
-When selecting a wallpaper, the user may toggle a screensaver using the button, which will dim the screen if a game has been left idle for several minutes to reduce burn-in.
+When selecting a wallpaper, the user may toggle a screensaver using the RUN button, which will dim the screen if a game has been left idle for several minutes to reduce burn-in.

 List of games